atxwang/atxwang.github.io/_posts/recent events.md

 three degrees removed from families displaced from people killed probably i don't know but probably and if they were it was probably brutal two degrees removed from the violently arrested someone's mother someone's brother someone's friend someone shot and paralyzed a toddler murdered one degree removed one degree removed one degree removed one degree one degree removed

-i didn't want this to be my first post.
+i didn't want this to be my first post. i yell into the void anyway.

 ---